Skip to main content

 (U) "Governmental aggregation program" means the aggregation program established by the governmental aggregator with a fixed aggregation term, which shall be a period of not less than one year and no more than three years.

-(W) "Mercantile customer" shall have the meaning set forth in division (A)(19) of section 4928.01 of the Revised Code.
+(W) "Mercantile customer" has the same meaning as set forth in division (A)(19) of section 4928.01 of the Revised Code.

-(X) "Net metering" shall have the meaning set forth in division (A)(31) of section 4928.01 of the Revised Code.
+(X) "Net metering" has the same meaning as set forth in division (A)(31) of section 4928.01 of the Revised Code.

 (Y) "OCC" means the Ohio consumers' counsel.